pghvlaans/sbotools/README.md

   * Detect build number changes and optionally upgrade
   * Detect and report out-of-tree _SBo SlackBuilds with sbocheck
   * Save any build options when running a SlackBuild
+  * Install bash completions; zsh completions have been updated

 * 2.7 - 2019-04-28
   * Actually fix the sbofind -e bug #71